Blue-screen crashes or other errors can occur on VMs with assigned GPUs if message-signaled interrupt (MSI) is enabled on ESXi 5.1 and 5.5.

 6. Reload the vmx file to apply the changes.

-Having followed VMware's advice users should then re-add the VM to the vCenter inventory.
+III.
+After following these instructions, re-add the VM to the vCenter inventory.

 NVIDIA GRID GPUs used for vDGA/vGPU